-So, the Managing Director of the business was initially on board and supportive of the project.
+The business’s Managing Director was initially on board and supportive of the project.

-Except, for various reasons, the project then took 6 to 9 months after that conversation to actually start properly.
-And by that point, their attention was on other projects.
+Except, for various reasons, the project took 6-9 months to really get going.
+And by that point, the MD’s attention was on other projects.
 The novelty had worn off.

-And, when we’d finally secured all the resources to kick the project off, they outright told us, nobody is interested in this any more.
+And, when we finally managed to get all the resources in place to kick the project off, she outright told us, nobody is interested in this any more.
+Brilliant.

 We took one big learning from this.

 And that’s that you have to get to know your stakeholders.
-And if they have short attention spans and high expectations for quick results (as this one did), choose when and how to engage them very carefully.
-It would have been better to have more project momentum before we got them engaged in the project.
+And if they’ve short attention spans and high expectations for quick results (as this one did), choose when and how to engage them very carefully.
+It’d have been better to have more project momentum before we got her engaged in the project.